trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > Work with unreadable configuration files is terrible, it makes your eyes sore, you suffers from headaches and overall, just an overhead on your innocent mind.
+  > Work with unreadable configuration files is terrible, if syntax isn’t very readable, it makes your eyes sore, and you suffers from headaches.

   > When your code is formatted, it is significantly easier to maintain, debug, optimize, and can be read and understood in a short amount of time.
 You should eliminate code style violations from your NGINX configuration files.

-  > Keep a consistent NGINX code style throughout your code base:
+  > Choose your formatter style and setup a common config for it.
+Some rules are universal, but the most important thing is to keep a consistent NGINX code style throughout your code base:
   >
   >   - use whitespaces and blank lines to arrange and separate code blocks
   >   - use tabs for indents - they are consistent, customizable and allow mistakes to be more noticeable (unless you are a 4 space kind of guy)